GSA-TTS/identity-dev-docs/_pages/production.md

 ---
 title: Production deployment
 lead: >
-  Once you’ve set up your integration through [our portal](https://dashboard.int.identitysandbox.gov/) and tested, you can request deployment to the Login.gov production environment.
+  Once you’ve set up your integration through [our partner portal](https://dashboard.int.identitysandbox.gov/) and tested, you can request deployment to the Login.gov production environment.

 redirect_from:
   - /production-deployment/